awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

 **To launch your worker nodes**

+1. Wait for your cluster status to show as `ACTIVE`\.
+If you launch your worker nodes before the cluster is active, the worker nodes will fail to register with the cluster and you will have to relaunch them\.

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.

 1. From the navigation bar, select a Region that supports Amazon EKS\.